phpgears/cqrs-async/README.md

 }
 ```

-You can use [cqrs-async-queue-interop](https://github.com/phpgears/cqrs-async-queue-interop) that uses [queue-interop](https://github.com/queue-interop/queue-interop) for enqueuing messages
+You can require [cqrs-async-queue-interop](https://github.com/phpgears/cqrs-async-queue-interop) that uses [queue-interop](https://github.com/queue-interop/queue-interop) for enqueuing messages

 ### Serializer

-Abstract command queue uses serializers to do command serialization so it can be sent to the message queue as a string message
+Abstract command queue uses serializers to do command serialization, so it can be sent to the message queue as a string message

+Two serializers are available out of the box

-`Gears\CQRS\Async\Serializer\JsonCommandSerializer` is directly provided as a general serializer allowing maximum compatibility in case of commands being handled by other systems
+* `Gears\CQRS\Async\Serializer\JsonCommandSerializer`, is a general serializer allowing maximum compatibility in case of commands being handled by other systems
+* `Gears\CQRS\Async\Serializer\NativePhpCommandSerializer`, is a PHP centric serializer employing PHP native serialization mechanism

-You can create your own serializer if the one provided does not fit your needs, for example by using _JMS serializer_, by implementing `Gears\CQRS\Async\Serializer\CommandSerializer` interface
+You can create your own serializer if the provided ones does not fit your needs, for example by using _JMS serializer_, by implementing `Gears\CQRS\Async\Serializer\CommandSerializer` interface

 ### Distributed systems